 Fucking great, I said.
 It might be daily variations, I said, but today they have hit the top of the nail.

 He followed my example, slurping the soup.
 Yeah, it’s OK he said.

 It is, I said and we finished the lunch.

 Khao Man Gai Ok have been operating for close to 15 years now.
-They tick off on most important criteria’s; good rice, good chicken and most importantly a very good sauce and soup.
-The rice is fragrant and tasty, the chicken is tender and decent, while the sauce is tangy and spicy without being to vinegar in it’s taste.
-The most important ingredient is the sauce and that is very good here, in addition to a very decent soup.
+They tick off the most important criteria’s; good rice, good chicken and most importantly a very good sauce and soup.
+The rice is fragrant and tasty, the chicken is tender and decent, while the sauce is tangy and spicy without being too vinegar ion the palate.
+The most important ingredient is the sauce and is very good here, in addition to a very decent soup.

 Chicken and rice is one of the most common dishes in Bangkok, but it’s also one of the dishes where you’re likely to be disappointed from what you’re served.
-Most often because the chicken is too dry, secondly because the sauce is unbalances or seven sweat and thirdly because the rice isn’t fragrant and lacks that little oiliness and the complexity in taste you find with the best vendors.
+Most often because the chicken is too dry, secondly because the sauce is unbalanced or too sweat, and thirdly because the rice isn’t fragrant and lacks that little oiliness and the complexity in taste you find with the best vendors.
 Rice isn’t just rice if you tend to think that.

-The Khao Man Gai isn’t the best plate in town, but it’s always a good plate if in the area, even if there can be variations in quality.
+The Khao Man Gai isn’t the best plate in town, but it’s always very good, even if there can be some variations in quality when it comest to the chicken.
 The sauce is top notch.
 And when it comes to Khao Man Gai, that actually tells a lot.
 And it’s literally on the doorstep to BTS Thonglor when coming from Soi Thonglor (Soi 55).

 Let’ go for a coffee at Travellers Hostel and Café, I said.

 Sure, let’s do.
 I follow you.